UnionOfRAD/manual/en/advanced-tasks/architecture.md

-# Lithium Architecture
+# li3 Architecture

-Though most of this manual covers how to create your own classes in Lithium (controllers, models, and the like), you may want to familiarize yourself with some of the basic architectural ideas and philosophies behind the framework.
-As you come to know the code—and start to build plugins and extensions—keeping additions in style with Lithium's architecture becomes important.
+Though most of this manual covers how to create your own classes in li3 (controllers, models, and the like), you may want to familiarize yourself with some of the basic architectural ideas and philosophies behind the framework.
+As you come to know the code—and start to build plugins and extensions—keeping additions in style with li3's architecture becomes important.

-This guide explains some of the ideas and practices behind how Lithium is put together, at a fundamental level.
+This guide explains some of the ideas and practices behind how li3 is put together, at a fundamental level.
 Inspecting the core libraries will make much more sense after understanding the principles outlined here.

 # Constructors and Initialization

-The base class in Lithium's hierarchy, `lithium\core\Object`, forms the basic logic for all of the concrete classes in the framework.
-This class defines several conventions for how classes in Lithium should be structured:
+The base class in li3's hierarchy, `lithium\core\Object`, forms the basic logic for all of the concrete classes in the framework.
+This class defines several conventions for how classes in li3 should be structured:

  * Universal constructor
  * Object configuration